1st Quarter classes begin the week of September 8, 2025.

 (Semester Long)

-Homeschool String Ensemble (Spring)
+Homeschool String Ensemble (Sem1)

-Quarter(s): 3,4
+Quarter(s): 1,2

 Day(s): Wed

 Homeschool musicians who play violin, viola, cello, or bass are invited to join this homeschool string ensemble!
-Musicians will have an opportunity to develop orchestral skills and enjoy the experience of practicing, playing, and performing as a group.
-The ensemble will start each week with tuning and warm-ups such as playing musical scales and simple exercises.
-Then the musicians will work on several group songs each semester where they will improve musical literacy, learn to follow the directions from the conductor, and learn to play in different keys-- as a group.
+Musicians will have an opportunity to develop ensemble skills and enjoy the experience of practicing, playing, and performing as a group.
+Themusicians will work on several group songs each semester where they will improve musical literacy and learn to play in different keys as a group.
 During the final session of the semester, a concert will be held for friends and family.
+This ensemble is intended for advanced beginner, intermediate, and advanced strings students who are concurrently enrolled in private lessons.
+The instructor will provide the ensemble repertoires, and these arrangements will be specially composed to accommodate the range of abilities of all stringed players in the ensemble.
+Participants are expected to prepare and practice at home for at least 15 - 20 minutes per day.
+There will be a supply fee of

 11:00 am-11:55 am